lorenzo85/scenarios-ica/security-authentication-mtls/step1/text.md

-The cluster has two namespaces: `foo` and `bar`.
+In the Kubernetes cluster there are two namespaces: `foo` and `bar`.

-Specifically, the configuration has been set up to automatically inject Istio sidecars solely within the `foo` and `bar` namespaces, while excluding the `default` namespace.
+Istio has been configured to automatically inject Istio sidecars solely within the `foo` and `bar` namespaces, while excluding auto-injection for the `default` namespace.

-Istio auto-injection is enabled by setting a `istio-injection` label on the namespace where automatic sidecar injection is required.
+Istio auto-injection is enabled by setting an `istio-injection` label on the namespace where automatic sidecar injection is required.

-You can check it by looking at the `istio-injection` labels of the namespace resources:
+Check that the `foo` and `bar` namespace resources have the `istio-injection` label and that the `default` namespace does not have it by listing the namespaces along with the label name:
 ```bash
 kubectl get namespaces -L istio-injection
 ```{{exec}}